csci338/fall2024/pages/_assignments/lab06.md

 😬 Only  2 out of 3 tests passed.
 ```

-To understand what the `npm test` command did, open the `package.json` file and see if you can see what the `npm test` command actually invoked.
+To understand what the `npm test` command did, open the `package.json` file and see if you can see what the `npm test` command does.

-Please write additional tests to ensure that all possible inputs yield the expected output.
+Please write all the tests to ensure that the relevant possible inputs yield the expected output.
 As you make new test functions, don't forget to add the name of the function definition to the list of tests that are passed into the `runAllTests` function (at the bottom of the file).

 ### 4.3.
-Writing rests with a framework (Mocha)
+Writing tests with a framework (Mocha)
 Now that you have implemented the `rps` function and written the corresponding tests using "vanilla" JavaScript, you are going to rewrite your tests to use **Mocha** -- a JavaScript testing framework.

 #### Install Mocha